25 awesome art projects for kids of all ages!

 It’s no secret that daycare hooligans love creating art!
 Of course, they enjoy regular, everyday art like painting and colouring with markers, crayons and chalk, but we always have he most fun when we’re doing a cool art project, exploring unusual substances (shaving cream, melted wax, food colouring) and using creative techniques (resist art, print making, smoosh painting) to make or art.

 Thankfully, there are countless materials and tools right in your own home to create art with.
 Materials and tools that will allow your kids to explore, create and learn in ways that they can’t with just a box of crayons or markers.

-The hooligans and I have tried a lot of creative processes over the years, and today I’m sharing my 25 of my favourite easy art techniques for kids!
-They’re easy, inexpensive, super-cool, and each of these projects can be done using things you have in your kitchen cupboards or around your home!
+Today, I’m sharing over 25 of my favourite easy art techniques for kids!
+I think you and your kids will love them all.
+Each of these art processes is inexpensive, super-cool, and they can all be done using things you have in your kitchen cupboards or around your home!

 This round-up of creative art processes will have your kids exploring and experimenting with all kinds of different materials, substances and tools!